kodack64/Q3DE/tab4_fpga_implementation/README.md

 Note that `C Synthesis` may warn `Timing Violation` with the above clock period.
 This is not a problem since we can satisfy the timing at the `IMPLEMENTATION`.
 While the achieved performance would vary for each run due to the randomness in the optimization, these configurations will output values similar to the match/cycle listed in the paper.

-After we worked on the arrangement of artifact evaluation, we found that the following setting is more stable and outputs higher matching per cyde cycle.
+After we worked on the arrangement of artifact evaluation, we found that the following setting is more stable and outputs higher matching per code cycle.

 - `BASE-40`: C Synthesis `2 ns`, IMPLEMENTATION `2 ns`
 - `Q3DE-40`: C Synthesis `2.22 ns`, IMPLEMENTATION `2.22 ns`